learningkeeper/jenkins-in-kind/README.md

 #### (noted) In this POC, it is only run master node.
 In real setting, it should be running multiple nodes in different zone and region for HA purpose.

 #### Given the conditions of using persist volume in cloud, it is better to some GCP storageClass(standard, premium etc.) in PVC.
-You could high SLA saas and low latency storage.
+You could use high SLA saas with low latency storage.
 https://kubernetes.io/docs/concepts/storage/storage-classes/